Anwarvic/anwarvic.github.io/README.md

 `_config.yml` is a YAML file containing the configuration for the Jekyll server.
 You can consider this file as the start-point of the whole project.
-In this file, you can define global variables of the whole project.
-Any file in this project whether it's an HTML, CSS, JavaScript or even markdown can access these global variables.
+In this file, you can define the global variables for the whole project.
+Any file in this project whether it's an HTML, CSS, JavaScript or even a markdown can access these global variables.

-Let's discuss a few of these global variables:
+Now, let's discuss a few of these global variables:

 - `title`: The title of the blog.
 - `description`: The description of the blog.